-From a very early age, we tend to worry about what other people think, so much so that we adapt and conform so that others will accept us.
-We adapt to fit around family; the community and our friends.
-As a child that is exactly how I lived.
+From a very early age, we may worry about what other people think, so much so that we may adapt and conform.
+We adapt to fit in.

-Around the time I left home I began to question my conformity.
-Not only did I hate the fact that others assumed I would conform to their choices, I hated the fact that I was being taken advantage of, because of my too pleasing nature.
-Everyone knew I would conform therefore they didn’t have to think about how they asked, I would just fall into line.
-Looking back, I spent too much of my time falling into line.
+In my own case, others assumed I would conform, I hated being taken advantage of in that way, because I was such a pleasing child.
+Everyone knew I would conform therefore they didn’t have to think about how they asked, I would fall into line.

 When I pleased myself, those who had always assumed, didn’t like it.
 It became more about them and less about me.